 We pioneered demand reduction campaigns for rhino horn based on the insights of behavioural science, anti-smoking campaigns and road safety campaigns.
-However, our observations and analysis of the complete supply chain highlighted that demand reduction is only one of several factors that need to work in unison to collapse the illegal wildlife trade.
-On the demand side, the final stage is to redirect the desire to consume endangered species to other ways of gaining status.
+To truly tackle the demand for any illegal wildlife product, the final step is to redirect the desire to consume endangered species to other ways of gaining status.

-Additionally, we don’t believe the illegal trade can be tackled without dealing with the deficiencies of the legal trade system, which includes properly resourcing the system that facilitates and monitors the legal trade.
-In the last 12 months we have worked extensively to understand how CITES needs to be modernised and resourced to close the loopholes in the legal wildlife trade system which are exploited by the illegal trade.
-This work has led us to propose changes to the CITES convention including the transition to a reverse-listing model, an import levy to be applied to the legal trade which as a first step can cover the cost of implementing a traceable, transparent and secure trade and monitoring system.
+Through our research we know that the illegal trade cannot be tackled without addressing longstanding deficiencies in the legal trade system.
+In the last 12 months we have worked extensively to understand how CITES needs to be modernised and resourced to close the glaring loopholes in the legal wildlife trade system which are exploited by the illegal trade.
+This work has led us to propose changes to the CITES convention starting with the implementation of a traceable, transparent and secure electronic permitting system.

 Companies benefiting from the legal trade in endangered species need to address the destructive pseudo-luxury market, which drives the desire for endangered species.
-Nature Needs More suggests the first step is to ensure wildlife is factored in to the evolving sustainable (luxury) fashion strategy; currently it is not.
+Nature Needs More is pushing to ensure wildlife is factored into the evolving sustainable (luxury) fashion strategy; currently it is not.

-We encourage alternative solutions be tested to tackle the supply side issues, for example how to support communities bordering key wildlife populations when the sustainable use model is not a valid approach.
+To reduce demand for wildlife products, we need to test new ways to support impoverished communities bordering key wildlife populations when the sustainable use approach is not a valid approach.
 Nature Needs More has developed a basic income linked to conservation model for this purpose and we have designed a pilot project for which we are currently seeking funding.